-Phase 5 On-Ice Activities for Practices, Clinics and Tryouts:
+Phase 4 On-Ice Activities for Practices, Clinics and Tryouts:

-- 1. Spectators should be limited as much as possible at practices, and should not exceed one spectator per player. - Within the program, create consistent pods of the same staff, volunteers and participants with a maximum number of 25 people in each pod.
-Ice rinks will be allowed to have two (2) pods of 25 people or less at a time with no mixing between the groups. - 3.
+- 1. Within the program, create consistent pods of the same staff, volunteers and participants with a maximum number of 25 people in each pod.
+Ice rinks will be allowed to have two (2) pods of 25 people or less at a time with no mixing between the groups. - 2.
 Players need to maintain as much separation as possible during practices.
-Whenever possible, coaches should be promoting social distancing on the ice, while recognizing that there may be times of close contact by players. - 4.
-Avoid using player benches during practices. - 5.
+Whenever possible, coaches should be promoting social distancing on the ice, while recognizing that there may be times of close contact by players. - 3.
+Avoid using player benches during practices. - 4.
 Coaches should be keeping players active and engaged at all times.
-Players should not leave the ice during a practice unless absolutely necessary. - 6.
-Each coach and on-ice helper counts toward the number of people allowed on the ice as stipulated by the MDH. - 7.
-Reduce contact between players as much as possible. - 8.
+Players should not leave the ice during a practice unless absolutely necessary. - 5.
+Each coach and on-ice helper counts toward the number of people allowed on the ice as stipulated by the MDH. - 6.
+Reduce contact between players as much as possible. - 7.
 Coaches should avoid talking face-to-face with players, as well as avoid contact with players whenever possible.
-Physical contact may be necessary when assisting a young player or a player with a disability (helping up or adjusting equipment), but whenever possible, coaches should provide assistance without physical contact, or ask the player's parent/guardian to assist. - 9.
+Physical contact may be necessary when assisting a young player or a player with a disability (helping up or adjusting equipment), but whenever possible, coaches should provide assistance without physical contact, or ask the player's parent/guardian to assist. - 8.
 Prior to the completion of the ice time, players should be excused from the rink one by one and through different exit points of the rink.
-Do not ask players to participate in picking up pucks or other equipment from the ice. - 10.
-There should be no spitting by any player or coach at any time inside the arena, including on the ice surface. - 11.
-Coaches and players must be wearing masks at all times before, during and after practice. - 12.
-Electronic whistles are an encouraged alternative for coaches to use during practices.
+Do not ask players to participate in picking up pucks or other equipment from the ice. - 9.
+There should be no spitting by any player or coach at any time inside the arena, including on the ice surface. - 10.
+Coaches must be wearing masks at all times before, during and after practice.
+Players are not required to wear masks while on the ice for team activities.